-The following table shows the potential payments the NEOs could have received under these arrangements in connection with a Change in Control on February 3, 2018.
+The following table shows the potential payments the NEOs could have received under these arrangements in connection with a Change in Control on February 3, 2024:

-Change in ı Control Change i with Double Trig Executive Officer Stock Option Voin Connection vo vith a Vesting with ricted Stock in Connection a Change in ontrol (2) in Co COption Vesting onnection with a ge in Control (3) Vesti estricted Stock ng in Connection th a Change in Control (4) Thomas D. Campion Chairman of the Board \$ \$ \$ \$ Richard M. Brooks, Chief Executive Officer and Director \$ \$ \$ \$ Christopher C. Work Chief Financial Officer \$ \$ \$ 40,958 \$ 211,090 Troy R. Brown President North America \$ \$ \$ 97,519 \$ 512,044 Chris K. Visser Chief Legal Officer and Secretary \$ \$ \$ 42,087 \$ 216,535 Adam C. Ellis President International \$ \$ 30,517 \$ 7,069 \$ 745,616
+Change in with Double Trig Executive Officer in Connect Stock Option Vesting Restri in Connection with a with a Change in Control (1) Control Thomas D. Campion Chairman of the Board \$ \$ Richard M. Brooks, Chief Executive Officer and Director \$ \$ Christopher C. Work Chief Financial Officer \$ \$ 319,609 Chris K. Visser Chief Legal Officer and Secretary \$ \$ 213,161 Adam C. Ellis President International \$ \$ 403,348

-- (1) Represents the amount calculated by multiplying the number of in-the-money unvested options with respect to which the vesting would accelerate as a result of a Change in Control under the circumstances noted by the difference between the exercise price and the closing price of a share of common stock on the last trading day of fiscal 2017.
-The number of shares subject to unvested stock options and exercise prices thereof are shown previously in the Outstanding Equity Awards at Fiscal Year-End table. - (2) Represents the amount of unvested restricted stocks awarded with respect to which the vesting would accelerate as a result of a Change in Control noted by the number of restricted stock shares unvested at the closing price of a share of common stock on the last trading day of fiscal 2017. - (3) Represents the amount calculated by multiplying the number of in-the-money unvested options with respect to which the vesting would accelerate as a result of Change in Control under the circumstances of a double trigger acceleration as defined in the 2014 Equity Incentive Plan noted by the difference between the exercise price and the closing price of a share of common stock on the last trading day of fiscal 2017.
-The number of shares subject to unvested stock options and exercise prices thereof are shown previously in the Outstanding Equity Awards at Fiscal Year-End table. - (4) Represents the amount of unvested restricted stocks awarded with respect to which the vesting would accelerate as a result of a Change in Control under the circumstances of a double trigger acceleration as defined in the 2014 Equity Incentive Plan noted by the number of restricted stock shares unvested at the closing price of a share of common stock on the last trading day of fiscal 2017.
+- (1) Represents the amount calculated by multiplying the number of in-the-money unvested options with respect to which the vesting would accelerate as a result of Change in Control under the circumstances of a double trigger acceleration as defined in both the 2023 Equity Incentive Plan and the 2014 Equity Incentive Plan noted by the difference between the exercise price and the closing price of a share of common stock on the last trading day of fiscal 2023.
+The number of shares subject to unvested stock options and exercise prices thereof are shown previously in the Outstanding Equity Awards at Fiscal Year-End table. - (2) Represents the amount of unvested restricted stocks awarded with respect to which the vesting would accelerate as a result of a Change in Control under the circumstances of a double trigger acceleration as defined in both the 2023 Equity Incentive Plan and the 2014 Equity Incentive Plan noted by the number of restricted stock shares unvested at the closing price of a share of common stock on the last trading day of fiscal 2023.